chkp-guybarak/terraform-azure-guy-test1/modules/high_availability_new_vnet/README.md

-# Check Point CloudGuard IaaS High Availability Terraform deployment for Azure
+# Check Point CloudGuard High Availability Module - New VNet

-This Terraform module deploys Check Point CloudGuard IaaS High Availability solution into a new VNet in azure.
+This Terraform module deploys Check Point CloudGuard Network Security High Availability solution into a new VNet in azure.
 As part of the deployment the following resources are created:
 - Resource group
 - Virtual network